murat-eren/Operating-System-Installer-for-Termux/README.md

-This Program Builds More Than One Control System In Termux;
+This Program Builds More Than One Operating System In Termux;